Why Rest Feels Uncomfortable When You're Burnt Out

 Managing multiple demands.

 I remember a period where after my kids were in bed, my evenings looked “free” on paper.
 But I would still sit on the sofa with my laptop open, answering just one more email, tweaking a document, or planning the next day.
-I told myself I was being organised.
-In reality, I’d forgotten how to properly switch off.
+I told myself I was being organised but in reality, I’d forgotten how to properly switch off.

 What's Happening in Your Nervous System